simon-ritchie/plot_playground/README.md

-plot playground is a plot library that works on Jupyter and Pandas datasets.
+PlotPlayground is a plot library that works on Jupyter and Pandas datasets.
 This is for making a little unusual plot and playing.

 **Notes**: currently developing phase.